 It’s a thrilling experience to walk across the stage to receive your college diploma.
 However, graduating requires some major decision making.
 Where will you live?
 Where will you work?
 What job will you find the most fulfilling?

 If you have decided that you want to become a teacher, then you can look forward to a satisfying teaching career enriching the lives of youth.
 But it’s not as simple as applying for any position that looks interesting and waiting to hear back from an administrator.
 The path to becoming a teacher is rigorous, and you need to meet specific state certification requirements as well as compete for your desirable position.
-Here are some tips to get you started:
+Here are some tips to jump-start your teaching career:

 1. Do Your Research